Jun 29, 2023

 How to Fix 502 Bad Gateway Error

-Although the 502 Bad Gateway error usually relates to server-side problems, it can also be caused by misconfigurations or issues from the client-side.
+Although the 502 Bad Gateway error usually relates to server-side problems, it can also be caused by misconfigurations or temporary issues from the client-side.
 Hence, we’ll overview the common troubleshooting steps with both causes in mind.

 While some solutions are focused on WordPress, most of them can be applied to any website.